deeppavlov/dream/annotators/doc_retriever/README.md

 `db_link` is a link to the dataset for all vectorized `documents_in_use`.

 `matrix_link` is a link to the TF-IDF matrix for all vectorized `documents_in_use`.

+`file_ids` are ids of files that were used to fit the vectorizer.
+Information about these files can be found in `documents_in_use`, in which their ids are dictionary keys.

 ### /return_candidates endpoint